DavidHickman/tnris.org/content/markdown/geographic-information-office/2016-04-04-agenda-2016-2nd-quarter-texas-gis-community-meeting.md

 ### Texas GIO Report 2016
 #### Felicia Retiz, TNRIS

-* Several state agencies have been interviewed, surveys have been collected, and data is now compiling for the upcoming 2016 report.
+* Several state agencies have been interviewed, surveys have been collected, and we are now compiling data for the upcoming 2016 report.